 This sweet potato dog treat recipe is perfect for dogs that love cookies.
 We threw in some oats to make the pup cookies extra crunchy.

-Benefits of Sweet Potatoes to Dogs
+Benefits of Sweet Potato to Dogs

 Sweet potato is a natural source of sugar in dog treats and has plenty of health benefits.
 As a root vegetable, sweet potato has more fiber than potatoes.
 In addition, sweet potatoes are a rich source of Vitamins A & C. Vitamin A is essential in dogs because it promotes muscle growth & strength, improves vision, and nourishes your dog’s skin and fur coat.
-On the other hand, Vitamin C boosts

 Vitamin C naturally boosts the immune system and helps in the synthesis of collagen.
 Collagen is a protein is important in the formation of teeth, skin, bones, tendons, and cartilage.
 If your dog receives his regular dose of vitamin C, he will recover faster from play and has a lower chance of developing muscle or joint inflammation.